-Thanksgiving is one of my all time favorite holidays because I get to use many of the vegetables and herbs I harvest in my home garden.
+Thanksgiving is one of my all-time favorite holidays because I get to use many of the vegetables and herbs I harvest in my home garden.
 It is a cherished time to spend with family and friends around the dining table.
-These are special moments to be cherish for many years to come.
-One way you can insure to have a long healthy life is to live a plant based healthy diet daily.
-Numerous dishes are from plant based recipes during the holiday season in my home.
-Below are Five Tips on how to include a plant based diet this Thanksgiving.
+These are special moments to be cherished for many years to come.
+One way you can ensure to have a long healthy life is to include plenty of plants in your life.
+Numerous dishes are from plant-based recipes during the holiday season in my home.
+Below are Five Tips on how to include plants this Thanksgiving.

 Be Creative When Planning the Menu

-The number one way to add plant based dishes to your meal is to be creative.
-Sometimes the holidays can be super fun when you throw a curve ball out there for your guest.
+The number one way to add plant-based dishes to your meal is to be creative.
+Sometimes the holidays can be super fun when you throw a curveball out there for your guest.
 Don’t limit your menu to the same old mash potatoes.
-It is a given that guest will be expecting the traditional recipes they are custom to but these can usually take on a healthy spin.
-Serving mash cauliflower rather then mashed potatoes is one of my favorite creative spins.
+It is a given that guests will be expecting the traditional recipes they are custom to but these can usually take on a healthy spin.
+Serving mash cauliflower rather than mashed potatoes is one of my favorite creative spins.

 Invite Positive Friends To The Table

-Holidays are best when you surround yourself with like minded folks.
+Holidays are best when you surround yourself with like-minded folks.
 It is so much easier to plan a meal for people who appreciate the time you took to plan and prepare.
 Most people are busy visiting family but there are many who can’t make the trip.
-An invite to a neighbor or friends Thanksgiving could change lives not to mention introduce them to different foods.
+An invite to a neighbor or friends Thanksgiving could change lives not to mention introducing them to different foods.